 - Thirdly, successful branding strengthens customer demand and customer loyalty.

-It should not be no surprise, therefore, to find that many firms position branding as a high priority objective in key business strategies.
-Branding objectives are central in in the firm's high level competitive strategy, as well as lower level strategies for marketing, products, pricing, and sales.
+It should be no surprise, therefore, to find that many firms position branding as a high priority objective in key business strategies.
+Branding objectives are central to the firm's high-level competitive strategy, as well as lower level strategies for marketing, products, pricing, and sales.
 (See the article Business Strategy for more on these strategies).

 Explaining Brand in Context